$4 off purchases of $75+ : use code 4OFFSHIPPING at checkout!

 Geodes form in cavities in rocks.
 Over long periods of time (thousands of years or more) water that has slowly seeped through the rocks drips into the cavity.
 The water is rich in silica, and when it sits in one place for a while microscopic crystals starts to grow as the water evaporates.
 Slowly the hollow space is lined with microscopic crystals of quartz.
 This material is usually called agate, and is clear to translucent white to grey, or sometimes reddish or black.
 IThe last layers to grow inside the geode are usually larger crystals.
 They grow into beautiful shapes because they have open space.
 Usually these are crystals of the mineral quartz.

-If you would like to pick this item up at our store front, please leave a note in "Order Special Instructions" during checkout.
+If you would like to pick this item up at our store front, please select "pick up" during checkout.

 If your delicate specimen is over 70lbs we will refer you to our local Crating company for safer freight shipping!